Astro Photography Tool for Camera Control

 What I really liked about Sequence Generator Pro, was the Equipment Profile Manager.
 Here, I was able to input my unique gear including camera and autoguiding preferences.
 SGP would save all of the information for a quick setup the next time I was out imaging.

-I also enjoyed the Flats wizard, once I learned how to use it!
-The learning curve was due to my lack of CCD experience in general, rather than the process of taking flats.
+I also enjoyed the Flats wizard, once I learned how to use it properly.
+The learning curve was due to my lack of CCD experience in general, rather than the process of taking flat frames.
 Once I discovered that each camera has a target ADU for a successful flat frame, I was able to use the wizard to produce the right flats for the ASI071 through my telescope.

 I found Sequence Generator Pro a bit daunting to use at first.
 I think that advanced imagers can have a hard time viewing software through the eyes of a beginner, as I know I have been guilty of excluding information about my workflow.

 Astro Photography Tool

 At this point, I have only used APT for its most basic operations including running my exposure sequences and camera cooling.
 The biggest difference I noticed when using this program was the overall ease of use and simplicity for my needs.

 I was able to spend minimal time adjusting settings, and get up and running right out of the gate.
 Perhaps I got nostalgic about BackyardEOS and felt like this was the best CCD alternative.